-The list of available short breaks in Southwark includes details of who to contact - the process varies depending on the type of short break.
-For example, some are open to everyone so you just need to turn up; for other more specialist care, you'll need a referral from the council's children with disabilities and complex needs team.
+The list of available short breaks in Southwark includes details of who to contact; the process varies depending on the type of short break.
+For example, some are open to everyone so you just need to turn up; but for other more specialist care, you'll need a referral from the council's children with disabilities and complex needs team.

 List of Southwark short breaks

 If you have questions or would like more information, speak to your social worker, school or other professionals involved in caring for your child.